tommcclean/fozzie-components/packages/services/f-http/README.md

 timeout | How long each request takes to timeout | number | 10000
-errorCallback | A function you can use to globally handle errors (accepts error object) | function | null contentType | Specify a value for the content type header | string | 'application/json'
+errorCallback | A function you can use to globally handle errors (accepts error object) | function | null contentType | Specify a value for the content type header | string | 'application/json' instanceName | Name the client so that stats and logs can be grouped by a specific API | 'Generic Front End'

 <hr>